Skip to content

 Meetings with Your Mentee

-Everyone’s needs at different periods will vary, and we understand that seasoned Mentors often have their own styles and frameworks.
-Mentors should feel empowered to do what works for their own style.
+We understand that seasoned Mentors often have their own styles and frameworks.
+Mentors should feel empowered to do what works for their style.
 If you are new to mentoring or need suggestions on how to frame your meetings, below are some suggestions on items to cover at a high level during your first, middle, and last meetings.

 First Meeting: